#1 Home Improvement Retailer

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed package to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
+Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
+Check your seed envelope to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
 Space your plants as described for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?